chakrakan/leetcode-disc/README.md

 # Leetcode-discord-bot
 Discord bot that posts a random [leetcode](https://leetcode.com/) question based on custom commands.

 > NOTE: I have an AWS free tier, and have a limit warning in place for the EC2 instance this bot is hosted on.
 Depending on monthly usage, the service will go down so I don't incur charges for the month.
+You can check if it's up [here](https://discord.bots.gg/bots/730413116172796007) (if the status symbol is green, it's up!).
 Sorry, in advance!

 ### Installation and running locally